adelowo/portfolio/content/blog/2019-01-02-database-migration-golang.md

   binary.
 With that step, you actually destroy the dependency on the filesystem.
 There is an [opened PR](https://github.com/golang-migrate/migrate/pull/144) for that right now and I'd be keeping an eye opened to update this post should in case its status changes.

+> Update: this has become my most preffered method of doing this.
+Use `go-bindata` to embed the files and capice